 - gives you the right amount of notice for the eviction reason (the grounds)

 - tells you the landlord wants possession of the home

 - tells you that once the notice runs out the landlord still has to get an eviction order from the Tribunal before you have to leave

 - includes information on where you can get advice

-If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice 2 months in advance.
+If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice the right amount of time in advance.
 They cannot make you leave any sooner than this.